Learn to Code with Me! [Python!]

 Madelynn is the Digital Humanities and History Librarian at UCI Libraries.
 She wants to learn computer programming, and studies show that self-paced learning is most successful when doing it together as a group!
 Hence, Learn to Code with Me, a recurring series for anyone interested in learning about computer coding with a supportive group of co-learners using openly available lessons.
 Think of it like a cross between a MOOC and a support group.

 Join this fun learning community and we’ll learn to code together!

 For 2019-2020, we will learn the Python programming language, with a special focus on working with texts, including getting text from websites, and cleaning data.
 We will use the a series free lessons available from the Programming Historian.

 This group is great for anyone interested in learning Python, but especially humanists or those seeking to work with text as data.
 It is introductory!
 No experience with coding necessary.
 We will go as slow as we need to to feel comfortable.
-Our first session will focus on what Python is, and how to install it on our computers.

 Did you miss the last session?
 Keep up with our group's progress!